App icons and branding

 Quick start

 Drop a logo file into purgetss/brand/, then run the command.
-That's the whole workflow.
+That is the core workflow.

 > mkdir -p purgetss/brand # if the folder doesn't exist yet